At least 26 Covid cases in Caithness in latest seven-day period

 Get the Courier and Groat sent to your inbox every week and swipe through an exact replica of the day's newspaper

-There were at least 26 positive tests for Covid-19 in Caithness, and 20 in Sutherland, during the latest seven-day period recorded by Public Health Scotland.
+There were at least 26 positive tests for Covid-19 in Caithness, and at least 24 in Sutherland, during the latest seven-day period recorded by Public Health Scotland.

 The national agency's interactive dashboard has a map giving the number of positive cases in specific Scottish neighbourhoods, seven of which are in Caithness.

-There were seven positive cases in the Thurso West neighbourhood over the seven-day period, six each in Caithness North East and Wick South, four in Thurso East and three in Wick North.
+There were nine positive cases in the Thurso West neighbourhood and seven in Wick South over the seven-day period.
+Caithness South had four cases, and there were three each in Thurso East and Wick North.

 If a neighbourhood has fewer than three positive cases, the number is presented as 0-2 "to help protect patient confidentiality".
-The county's two other neighbourhoods – Caithness South and Caithness North West – both came into this category based on tests from July 10-16, meaning there could have been zero, one or two positive cases in each.
+The county's two other neighbourhoods – Caithness North East and Caithness North West – both came into this category based on tests from August 16-22, meaning there could have been zero, one or two positive cases in each.

-There were 14 cases in the Sutherland South neighbourhood, six in Sutherland North and West and 0-2 in Sutherland East.
+There were 20 cases in the Sutherland East neighbourhood, four in Sutherland South and 0-2 in Sutherland North and West.